FY 2019/20 Objectives and Targets

 - For products for which a PAIA tool exists.

-- Availability of PCC plastics can be determined through consultation with Lenovo’s Global Environmental Affairs and/or suppliers on the Lenovo Approved PCC Supplier list.
+- Availability of PCC plastics can be determined through consultation with environmental affairs and/or suppliers on the Lenovo Approved PCC Supplier list.

 - PCC percentage is calculated using EPEAT methodology.